ModelOriented/shapviz/README.md

 Check-out the vignettes.
 They cover topics like:

 - How to work with other SHAP packages like {fastshap}, {kernelshap} or {treeshap}?
-- How to make waterfall and force plots of single decompositions?
 - SHAP interactions.
-- Working with multiple models, multi-output models, subgroup analyses.
+- Multiple models, multi-output models, and subgroup analyses.
 - Plotting geographic effects.

 ## References